 Bozeman finds humor in everyday life; he appears 8 p.m.
 July 17-19 and 8 and 10 p.m.
 July 20 at The Comedy Zone, 3130 Hartley Road (in Ramada Inn), Mandarin.
 Tickets are $10-$14.
 Comedy Showcase 8 p.m.
 July 23-24.
 292-4242, comedyzone.com.

 VIVA FLORIDA 500 DIG IN

-This reading event features the “Spice Girls,” CayANNE and Pepper (Anne and Amy from Ponte Vedra Branch library), who present an interactive program for school-age kids in the Ol’ Florida Kitchen, 2:30 p.m.
+This reading event features the “Spice Girls,” CayANNE and Pepper (Anne and Amy from Ponte Vedra Branch library) present an interactive program for school-age kids (though all are welcome) in the Ol’ Florida Kitchen, 2:30 p.m.
 July 17 at Anastasia Branch Library, 124 Seagrove Main St., St. Augustine Beach, 209-3730.
 Magician Mark Alan appears 2:30 and 3:30 p.m.
 July 24.

 First Coast Community School offers music camps, including World of Music for kids ages 5-7; 3-4 p.m. every Tue. through July 30, FSCJ South Campus, 11901 Beach Blvd., Bldg.
 N-102, Southside, 646-2004, fccmusicschool.org.

 Anastasia Island Branch Library and Flagler Hospital offer free blood pressure and blood sugar health screenings 10 a.m.-noon July 19 at the library, 124 Seagrove Main St., St. Augustine Beach.
 First-come-first-served; no need to fast.
 209-3730.